fangfufu/Linux-Fake-Background-Webcam/README.md

 python -m pip install --upgrade .
 ```

-If pip complains about being unable to resolve `mediapipe`, it means you are running an unsupported Python version (<3.8 or >3.11).
-Mediapipe currently supports only Python 3.8-3.11.

 ### Installing with Docker
 The use of Docker is no longer supported.
 I no longer see any reason for using
 Docker with this software.
 However I have left behind the files